List of WWE pay-per-view and livestreaming supercards: 2025

 Starting in January 2025, WWE began a partnership with Netflix where Raw would broadcast live worldwide weekly.
 Internationally outside the United States, all episodes of SmackDown and NXT, as well as livestreaming supercards, would also move to Netflix.
-With this partnership, WWE discontinued the WWE Network in all countries, with the exception of a few due to pre-existing contracts which will eventually transfer to Netflix.
-Every livestreaming supercard in 2025 would air on Peacock in the United States until August 2025, after which, they transferred to ESPN, while internationally, they aired on Netflix with a select few still on WWE Network.
-With the discontinuation of the WWE Network in the majority of regions around the world, the "Network exclusive" notation is no longer valid as of January 2025.
+With this partnership, WWE discontinued the WWE Network in all countries, with the exception of a few due to pre-existing contracts; by April 1, 2026, all other countries had transitioned to Netflix, bringing a complete end to the WWE Network, with the exception of Sub-Saharan Africa and Japan, which remain on SuperSport and Abema, respectively.
+Every livestreaming supercard in 2025 would air on Peacock in the United States until August 2025, after which, they transferred to ESPN.
+With the discontinuation of the WWE Network around the world, the "Network exclusive" notation is no longer valid as of January 2025.